New content added regularly! Check back often for the latest Thailand travel guides and tips!

 Thailand Visa Guide 2026: Everything You Need to Know

 Planning a trip to Thailand and confused by Thailand visa rules?
 You are not alone.
 Thailand has updated its immigration policies several times in recent years, and 2026 brings a set of rules that are actually quite generous for most travellers.
 This guide breaks down every visa option, recent changes, and practical tips for extending your stay.
+If you are a first-time visitor, pair this with our Thailand first-time visitors guide for a full pre-trip overview.

 Question Key Answer